 - Add the ground beef.
-Cook with the peppers, stirring occasionally to break up the beef, until no longer pink, 4-5 minutes.
+Cook with the onions, stirring occasionally to break up the beef, until no longer pink, 4-5 minutes.

 - Add the taco seasoning and tomato paste and work into the onions and beef.
 Pour in the beef broth and scrape any browned bits from the bottom of the pan.
 Sautee the ground beef mixture 5 minutes more, then remove from heat.
 Add 1 c cheese and mix into the beef.

 - Distribute the taco stuffing evenly among the bell peppers.
 Add ½ c water to the casserole dish, or enough to just barely cover the bottom of the dish.
 Transfer to the oven and bake uncovered for 35-40 minutes.